-Actions Required Resources Required BTA to develop list of potential customers, perhaps through consultation with well-established artists and producers (both local and in the diaspora) 30 person days BTA to organise missions of service providers to visit contacts Privately funded by delegation members + 20 person days (10 days for each of 2 trips)
+Actions Required Resources Required SLTB to develop list of potential customers, perhaps through consultation with well-established artists and producers (both local and in the diaspora) 30 person days SLTB to organise missions of service providers to visit contacts Privately funded by delegation members + 20 person days (10 days for each of 2 trips)

-Many of the service providers in this already fragmented industry are very small operations and for the marketing strategy to work, an industry working group to oversee its implementation must be formed.
-The industry working group should draw together the Barbados National Cultural Alliance, the National Cultural Foundation, representatives from music production firms, representatives from video production firms, representatives from video production skills training) and the Barbados Tourism Authority.
-This industry working group should take charge of the marketing strategy for the sub-sector and should:
+The service providers in this already fragmented industry are very small operations and for the marketing strategy to work, coordination must be led by the export services working group.
+The group should draw together the Ministry of Tourism and Civil Aviation, Saint Lucia Tourist Board, the NDC, and representatives from music production firms, and the Saint Lucia Hotel and Tourism Association.
+This group should take charge of the marketing strategy for the sub-sector and should:

 - Allocate responsibility for specific activities. - Estimate resource requirements and determine what the public sector will fund and what the private sector will fund; it will then ensure each sector meets its resource commitments. - Monitor progress against targets. - Oversee the following initiatives designed to improve the enabling environment: - Access to finance: Details of what is required are set out in Action Plan below. - Local Partnerships: Because providers lack scale, they may need to forge partnerships with other firms to improve and expand their product offering.
 This would allow them to compete more effectively for exports.
-As an additional benefit, the exchange of information and consolidation of views could also be used to more effectively lobby the Government for industry reform.
-The Barbados National Cultural Alliance seeks to promote a broad range of cultural exports.
-The organisation was formed in April 2006 and so it is still trying to attract membership, but it could provide a forum for firms to meet and explore partnering opportunities. - Skills: Music and video production and events staging are increasingly technologically-driven.
-To compete in export markets, Barbados needs to have a labour force that is well-versed in the latest techniques and applications.
+As an additional benefit, the exchange of information and consolidation of views could also be used to more effectively lobby the Government for industry reform. - Skills: Music and video production and events staging are increasingly technologically-driven.
+To compete in export markets, St. Lucia needs to have a labour force that is well-versed in the latest techniques and applications.
 This means that the industry must liaise with training institutions to ensure that education programmes provide the necessary skill training.